flux-framework/flux-core/doc/man1/flux-jobs.rst

 **-o, --format**\ *=NAME|FORMAT*
    Specify a named output format *NAME* or a format string using Python's format syntax.
 See OUTPUT FORMAT below for field names.
 Named formats may be listed via ``--format=help``.
+An alternate default format can be set via the FLUX_JOBS_FORMAT_DEFAULT environment variable.
 Additional named formats may be registered with ``flux jobs`` via configuration.
 See the CONFIGURATION section for more details.
 A configuration snippet for an existing named format may be generated with ``--format=get-config=NAME``.

 **--color**\ *[=WHEN]*
    Control output coloring.
 The optional argument *WHEN* can be